akeneo/pim-docs/reference/api/index.rst

 ACLs
 ~~~~

+Like when using the PIM through the UI, ACLs are here to define what a user can and cannot do.
-There are ACLs to protect the access to the API.
-In the role form, a tab `Web API permissions` defines the access to the API:
+In the role form, a `Web API permissions` tab includes ACLs for the API:

 - Overall Web API access
 - List attributes